MurpheyLab/trep/doc/ref/rosmidpointvi.rst

    will be saved as the new state, available through :attr:`t2`, :attr:`q2`, and :attr:`p2`.  :attr:`lambda` will be updated with the new constraint force, and :attr:`u1` will be updated with the value of *u1*.
-The configurations are also published to the /joint_states topic.
+The frames are also published to the /tf topic.

    *lambda1* and *q2* can be specified to seed the root solving algorithm.
 If they are :data:`None`, the previous values will be